Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Results

+After completion of the data runs at surface the detector was reassembled underground at SNOLAB.
+The data presented here was from two datasets: a smaller set collected in October 2008 and a larger set collected between February and December 2009.
+The larger set corresponds to the generation 1 detector described in \cite{Pollmann:2012ad}.

-It should be noted that the high-\fprompt~background rate has been reduced by a factor of approximately 10 at SNOLAB, and further background reduction is expected, allowing for a more sensitive measurement of PSD in argon.
+The high-\fprompt~background rate in the larger dataset was reduced by a factor of approximately 4.5~in the first underground dataset and a factor of 15 in the second, relative to surface values.
+This allowed for a more sensitive measurement of PSD in argon.
+The detector response including light yield for the surface, short underground and long underground datasets were similar.

+In the first underground dataset the setup was similar to surface with three exceptions.
+First, the tag for the $^{22}$Na source was only the back PMT and the annulus was not used.
+Second the $^{22}$Na data-taking runs were performed with the PMT waveform sampling frequency varied between 1000, 500 and 250~MHz throughout the dataset.
+Third, the distance between the tagging PMT and the source was varied within the dataset to optimize signal to noise.

+In the large underground dataset the waveform digitization was performed with CAEN V1720 250~MHz waveform digitizers, which allowed to reduce dead time and significantly increase the data taking rate.
+The V1720 dataset underground was collected with a new inner acrylic detector chamber and new TPB coatings which reduced background rate.

+Because the light yields are similar, the expected PSD response should be the same from 120 to 240~pe.
+Figure~\ref{fig:ug1} shows the \fprompt\ distribution for representative runs on surface, underground using the original DAQ and underground using the V1720.
+The distributions look similar, however the V1720 data is shifted by a few per cent towards lower \fprompt\ values.
+This shift is attributed to different systematic late and prompt pe counting offsets, which are discussed in Sec.~\ref{sect:meanfprompt}.
+Additionally, about 1\% shift can be attributed to improved energy resolution of the detector used for the V1720 run derived from an improved baseline algorithm, which effectively reduces the number of low energy events measured in the region of interest.

+The short underground dataset was taken with some variation in data acquisition.
+It is included in the histogram of the combined dataset but it is not used for detailed analysis of the shape of the \fprompt\ distribution in subsequent sections.

+The PSD cut (0.7$<$\fprompt$<$1.0) for all three runs corresponds consistently to the nuclear recoil acceptance of not less than 90\%, which allows us to combine them as below in order to extract the PSD limit.
+In the next section they will be considered separately for the sake of comparison with the analytic model.

+Background runs using the DEAP-1 trigger only were used to measure rates of high-\fprompt\ events between 120 and 240~pe.
+Based on Eq.~(\ref{eq:pileup}), from the background and tagging rates one can determine the number of accidental coincidences of high-\fprompt\ events in the data set (see Table~\ref{table:psd}).

+The surface data set comprised $1.7 \times 10^7$ events between 120 and 240 pe with an expected pile-up background of 0.26.
+The first underground data set comprised $2.2 \times 10^7$ events with an expected background of 0.07 events.
+The second underground run with the V1720 digitizers comprised $8.5\times 10^7$ events with an expected background of 0.15 events.
+These numbers are slightly different than in Table~\ref{table:psd} because they account for run-to-run variation in tagging and trigger rates within the datasets.
+Thus the total expected pile-up background is 0.48 events and the probability of obtaining one or more pile-up events is 38\%.
+The entire PSD data set at $\sim$2.7~pe/keV (surface and underground) is shown in Fig.~\ref{fig:ug2} and Fig.~\ref{fig:ug3}.
+There is one event at high \fprompt, which is consistent with random pile-up with a background event (such as a nuclear recoil coming from a decay on the detector surface, or a degraded alpha).